jachiang/LibbitcoinDocumentation/05_P2PKH_tx.md

 input_0.set_previous_output(uxto_tospend_0);
 input_0.set_sequence(0xffffffff);

-//Above can be repeated for other spendable inputs
+//Additional input objects can be created for additional inputs

 //All input objects can then be added to transaction tx.inputs().push_back(input_0);       //first input